ringcentral/hubspot-embeddable-ringcentral-phone/README.md

 - Sync call log to deal
 - Call log with call recording link
 - Call from deal page
+- Insert meeting content to HubSpot or sync meeting info to HubSpot
+- Click to open schedule meeting page.
+- Support RingCentral Video

 ## Try it